Living Planet with Ecology, Evolution and Conservation

 Course overview

-Deepen your understanding of key concepts in ecology, evolution and conservation on this Master's course.
+Deepen your understanding of key concepts in ecology, evolution and conservation on this interdisciplinary Master's course.

-You'll receive broad research training that examines fundamental concepts and theory, and their application in biodiversity science.
+You'll receive broad research training that examines fundamental concepts and theory, and their application to evolutionary ecology, conservation and biodiversity science.

 Based at Silwood Park – a centre of excellence for ecological research – you'll explore a range of interdisciplinary topics guided by leading researchers in their field.